opensafely-core/cohort-extractor/README.md

 You can now use Stata as you usually would, with your code entrypoint in `analysis/model.do`.

-## Running the model against real data
+## Running the model against data

-This is currently supported in the secure TPP environment only.
+* Set the environment to point at the SQL Server (see `.env-example`) - either the public dummy data one, or the real one (accessible only inside TPP secure environment)

-* Set the environment to point at the live server
+  * `GITHUB_ACTOR` and `GITHUB_TOKEN` are a username and token with package repo read rights.
+Generate your own from Settings > Developer
 * Run `run.py generate_cohort` to generate the cohort
 * Run `run.py run` to run the model.
 Its output is streamed to stdout, and saved in `model.log`